DBT for children on the Autism Spectrum

 Distress tolerance is a technique to help you cope with a stressful environment.
 Rather than impulsively avoiding or trying to change a painful situation, you’ll learn to radically accept what’s going on.

 Negative emotions and stressful situations are simply a part of life.
 Distress tolerance skills get you to feel more in control in these moments that might feel unpredictable.

 Interpersonal effectiveness is essentially the practice of understanding and setting boundaries.
-DBT teaches the skills for effectively communicating your wants and needs.
+DBT for children teaches the skills for effectively communicating their wants and needs.
 This means developing assertiveness and a strong sense of self.